Cookie & Privacy Statement

 The Facebook Comments Plugin can be activated on suitable pages.
 Commenting requires accepting this Cookie & Privacy Statement and a Facebook account.
 On activation of the Facebook Comments Plugin you also agree to the Facebook Data Policy.
 If you don’t agree simple don’t click on the activation link, but then, you know, no commenting and no reading other people’s comments.
 Activating the Facebook Comments Plugin also stores a cookie that enables autoloading of the Facebook API on suitable pages.
 If you later decide to disable the autoloading of the Facebook API you can use the button below.

 If you want your comments deleted, please do it yourself.
-I can only hide them.
+I can only hide them, meaning Facebook would still have your comments.
 Note, this is a limitation of the Facebook Comments Plugin itself and not my choice.